shhawkins/legislative-lens-mvp/README.md

    - Select "Environment Variables"
    - Add `REACT_APP_CONGRESS_API_KEY` with your API key
 5. The app should start automatically
+6. If you see CORS errors, make sure you're using the latest version of the code as it includes CORS proxy configuration

 ## API Key